InsomniacSnorlax/FBX-Animation-Event/README.md

 * Load animation clips from FBX
 * Add/Edit/Remove animation events from clips
 * Can preview animations on in-scene models and an in-built previewer
+* in-built previewer can be made into its own separate window
+* Copy and paste animation events to other animation clips
 * Search tree of methods for method name

 ## How to use